SiFTW/NFkBModel/README.md

 <h1 align="center">
   <br>
-  Code to generate all computationaFigures in Jayawant et al. as interactive Jupyter notebooks
+  Code to generate all computational Figures in Jayawant *et al.* as interactive Jupyter notebooks.
   <br>
 </h1>

+`Manifest.toml` and `Project.toml` contain the packages and their versions used to do all modeling in this paper.
+The below details will tell you which sheet will recreate each figure.
+All model definition files, and analysis is performed in these sheets.

 ## Recreating Figures